If you

 1. It is a rich source of protein, iron, zinc and potassium.

-2. Skinless turkey is very low in fat (white meat is lower in calories and has less fat than darker meat)
+turkey is very low in fat (white meat is lower in calories and has less fat

 If those benefits did not convince you, I'll leave you with this note; I rarely ever cook anything twice and have I made these burgers three times in the past week & a half!